bdps1989/snowpole_geolocalization/README.md

 Pseudo-color combinations—particularly those fusing **Near-Infrared, Signal, and Reflectance**—consistently outperform single-channel modalities and yield the highest Rank Scores.
 Based on these findings, **multimodal LiDAR configurations** (e.g., Combination 4 and Combination 5) are recommended to enhance detection robustness.

-All datasets, trained models, and source code are **publicly available** via this GitHub repository(https://github.com/MuhammadIbneRafiq/Extended-evaluation-snowpole-lidar-dataset) and the accompanying **Mendeley Data archive**[6], supporting full reproducibility and further research.
+All datasets, trained models, and source code are publicly available via the  **GitHub repository:** https://github.com/MuhammadIbneRafiq/Extended-evaluation-snowpole-lidar-dataset  and the accompanying **Mendeley Data archive** [6], supporting full reproducibility and further research.